 WHY FASCIA REQUIRES SPECIAL ATTENTION

-70% of the body’s volume is made of the fascial, running from plantar of foot up to the scalp.
-Similar to the membrane around each section of an orange, fascia both separates and connects body parts at the same time, so it makes sense the fascia needs special attention.
-Many factors in our daily life, including poor postural habits, stress-induced muscular tension, limited movement, injury, trauma, infammatory responses, surgical procedures, and dehydration, can cause velcro-like adhesions to form within the fascia.
-This causes the muscles to stick together, making them stubborn and resulting in restricted movement.
-As Fascia contains nerves, these tissues also serve as a layer of protection and body awareness.
+Many factors in our daily life, including poor postural habits, stress-induced muscular tension, limited movement, injury, trauma, inflammatory responses, surgical procedures and dehydration can cause adhesions to form within the fascia.
+This causes the muscles to stick together making them stubborn and resulting in restricted movement.

 By using pinpointed release techniques we can help the fascial repair process by freeing up the tissues and increasing the range of motion.